 General Description of ANTIOXIDANTS

 Antioxidants are molecules that slow or prevent the oxidation of other molecules.
 Oxidation is a chemical reaction that transfers electrons from a substance to an oxidizing agent.
 Oxidation reactions can produce free radicals, which start chain reactions that damage cells.
-Antioxidants terminate these chain reactions by removing radical intermediates, and inhibit other oxidation reactions by being oxidized themselves.
+Antioxidants terminate these chain reactions by removing radical intermediates and inhibit other oxidation reactions by being oxidized themselves.

 As we age, the number of healthy cells in our bodies decline.
 The reserves of cells in each of the body organs also reduce.
 This reserve capacity measures how we respond to stress and how well our bodies support our health.
 This is called the glucose tolerance measurement and this also shows a loss as the body ages.

 The process of aging is called oxidative damage.
 Oxidative damage reflects an imbalance between the systemic manifestation of reactive oxygen species and a biological system's ability to readily detoxify the reactive intermediates or to repair the resulting damage.
-However, anti-oxidants come to the rescue and are the first line of health defence against the damage caused by free radicals.
+However, anti-oxidants come to the rescue and are the first line of health defense against the damage caused by free radicals.

 A good consumption of anti-oxidants is vital if we are to live long healthy lives.
 Many studies have shown that the amounts of anti-oxidants we need, could be more than those recommended by Recommended Daily Allowances(RDAs)